EnigmaCurry/d.rymcg.tech/traefik/README.md

      * Choose `Let's Encrypt`
      * Choose `Production`
-     * Choose `TLS-ALPN-01` for most public servers (otherwise choose `DNS-01` for advanced use-cases, but this alos requires storing an API key for your DNS provider.)
+     * Choose `TLS-ALPN-01` for most public servers (otherwise choose `DNS-01` for advanced use-cases, but this also requires storing the security sensitive API key of your DNS provider.)
    * `Configure TLS certificates`
      * Choose `Create a new certificate.`
      * Enter the fully qualified doman name (CN) of your application.